What is a Discord bots?

 It will take us to the page shown in the image below, and now once it is finished loading, you click on the “Add Bot” button to create the user in Discord for that button.

 Short Brief in Discord Bots Section

-What the message says is that if you believe it, this user will be permanent for a lifetime and cannot be deleted, and it is irreversible and tells you to choose carefully, this is so that you are sure of what you are doing since there are people, who go, create the user and the project is nowhere.
+What the Instruction says is that if you believe it, this user will be permanent for a lifetime and cannot be deleted, and it is irreversible and tells you to choose carefully, this is so that you are sure of what you are doing since there are people, who go, create the user and the project is nowhere.